 “A focus on care, concern and developing healthy lifestyles.”

-The Health and Physical Education Learning Area at Rossmoyne Senior High School aims to provide students with learning experiences that lead to a lifelong, healthy and productive lifestyle.
+The Health and Physical Education Learning Area at Rossmoyne Senior High School aims to provide students with learning experiences that empower students to become confident and capable lifelong participants of healthy and active lifestyles.
 Students are given opportunities to develop skills and abilities through the many contexts in which our learning area offers.
 Our programs are designed to be engaging with a developmental focus on pastoral care, teamwork, cooperative learning, leadership and building important relationship skills for the future.
 Our teachers believe in educating the “whole child” and hope to meet the needs of every student in their care.

 The Health and Physical Education curriculum has been shaped by five (5) propositions:

 - A focus on educative purposes such as learning in, through and about movement;

 - Taking a strengths-based approach to support students in developing knowledge, understanding and skills students require to make healthy, safe and active choices;